-Okay, be prepared for a reeeeaaaalllly long post (with way too many photos) – I’m not quire sure how to condense it anymore than this 🙂 As I’ve mentioned before, Richard had to go away at the end of May for a month, for work.
+Okay, be prepared for a reeeeaaaalllly long post (with way too many photos) – I’m not quite sure how to condense it any more than this 🙂 As I’ve mentioned before, Richard had to go away at the end of May for a month, for work.
 But, unlike most jobs where maybe you go someplace boring, his sent him away to Kenya!
 Not exactly great, being on my own for a month, but it meant that we could do a Kenyan safari at the end of his trip!

 See, Kenya is surprisingly expensive!
 We were probably the only young people we saw at any of the places we stayed, other than a few couples on honeymoon.
-Everyone else seemed to be either there for work, or retired.
+Everyone else seemed to be either there for work or retired.
 The only way we were able to afford the trip was because Richard’s flights were already taken care of, and we got discounts at the places we stayed.

 I loved this cactus, it was seriously massive!

 But enough about that, let’s talk about the actual trip!

 I flew into Nairobi airport in the afternoon, and Richard came to collect me.
 He had rented a vehicle through work for most of our trip.
 See, while there are national reserves in and around Nairobi, some of the best ones are a fair drive away.
 Our first day was pretty much all travel as we drove from Nairobi to Nanyuki.
 It was a sort of halfway point from Nairobi to the Samburu National Reserve, which was our first safari destination.
 During his previous month there, Richard had found a nice little hotel in Nanyuki called Le Rustique, where we could spend the night.
 I’ll be honest, I was pretty tired after my long indirect flight and crashed pretty quickly.